View Underlay

 The problem

 While it is possible to set the ‘Underlay Orientation’ within a view template, it is not possible to set the ‘Underlay’ to ‘None’.
-This limitation seems a pretty massive oversight from Autodesk and defeats the purpose of having view templates in the first place.
+This limitation seems like a pretty massive oversight from Autodesk and defeats the purpose of having view templates in the first place.
 Furthermore, creating a ‘View List’ schedule will not render available the underlay field.
 Therefore, a view’s underlay parameter can only be controlled by navigating to each view and manually changing it.
-This process can be incredibly time-consuming if users have willfully changed the underlay settings on views that are to appear on sheets.
+This process can be incredibly time-consuming if users have wilfully changed the underlay settings on views that are to appear on sheets.

 Dynamo automation